-The AFI Fest also started last week (wrapping up today) and for the third year, I’ve been attending as a press member.
+The AFI Fest started last week (wrapping up today) and for the third year, I’ve been attending as a press member.
 Last night was the annual “Secret Screening,” revealed at the last minute as Skyfall.
 Guess who fell out of her chair when she read that announcement?

 Mr. PCN and I hustled down to Grauman’s Chinese Theatre in Hollywood, and following are our reactions to the 23rd James Bond movie, directed by Sam Mendes and starring Daniel Craig, Dame Judi Dench, Javier Bardem, Ralph Fiennes, and Naomie Harris.
 The spoiler-free plotline is that things get personal for M.